What’s the difference between urban planning and urban design?

 What is urban planning?

 “Planners are passionate about cities in general and how they evolve and function.
-They aim to make the world a better place,” says Quintana Vigiola.
+They aim to make the world a better place,” says Dr Vigiola.

-Bill Hames is an urban planner who has recently been reflecting on his role in the city planning of Perth’s satellite city Joondalup.
+Bill Hames is an urban planner who’s recently been reflecting on his role in the city planning of Perth’s satellite city, Joondalup.

 “It’s a bit frightening, because you’re going to put things onto paper that are going to become reality,” says Hames.

-Fast forward 30 years and the line that Hames drew on a piece of paper and called Grand Boulevard is living up to its name as the main artery of a city with great quality of life.
+Fast-forward 30 years and the line that Hames drew on a piece of paper and called Grand Boulevard is living up to its name as the main artery of a city with a great quality of life.

 It was a future that Hames could see as an urban planner, despite its humble beginnings as undeveloped open space with little land use and one tiny road.
 This macro view of the urban environment is what defines urban planning.